First of all, Turquoise varies in quality from Gem quality to low grade “chalk”.

 - Royston is a district in Nevada consisting of three mines: Bunker Hill, Oscar Wehrend and the largest producer, Royal Blue.
 Most notably, Royston turquoise is known for its beautiful colors ranging from deep forest green to rich, light blues set off by a heavy, brown matrix.
 Most importantly, the Royston district is still producing some turquoise of high quality but in limited supply.

 - Stormy Mountain turquoise mine is in Elko County, northeastern Nevada.
 Along with Blue Diamond mine, Stormy Mountain has hard, dark blue turquoise that includes a blotchy, black chart matrix.
-This mine is presently not active, so it has particular appeal.
+Additionally, this mine is presently not active, so it has particular appeal.

 - Pilot Mountain is in Esmeralda County, Nevada.
 Pilot Mountain turquoise ranges in color from blue to green with a dark brown, black or reddish matrix.
-An appeal of this stone is it’s deep blue-green colors.
+Also, an appeal of this stone is it’s deep blue-green colors.

 - Pauite Turquoise mine is in the same mountain as the Godber / Burnham and Drycreek Turquoise mine in central Nevada.
 The claims at the Pauite mine site date back to 1974, but the mine is active since 1992.
 The Pauite mine produces small quantities of high-grade spiderweb Turquoise.
 It comes in a wide ranges of blue from light to dark, with matrix in colors of black, orange, brown, and red.